yuchenglan/yuchenglan.github.io/README.md

 **Awards**
-  - PI of DOE / NSF awards
+  - PI of NSF / DOD /  DOE awards
   - co-PI of DTRA / DOD programs
   - PI of programs supported by Universities and companies
   - Subawardee of ARL and DoED projects